 Sometimes, you might end up getting sucked into the problems of others, when all you wanted to do was help them deal with it.
+However, practicing a few skills can help you protect yourself from getting involved in the problems of others, and also help you to help them deal with theirs.

 Here’s a question I get asked as a therapist: